dhellmann/pymotw/PyMOTW/gzip/index.rst

 Working with Streams
 ====================

-It is possible to use the GzipFile class directly to compress or uncompress a data stream, instead of an entire file.
-This is useful for working with data being transmitted over a socket or from an existing (open) file handle.
+When working with a data stream instead of a file, use the GzipFile class directly to compress or uncompress it.
+This is useful when the data is being transmitted over a socket or from read an existing (already open) file handle.
 A StringIO buffer can also be used.

 .. include:: gzip_StringIO.py
     :literal: